DHUspeech/NMF-CQT/README.md

 Citation
 -----------------------------------------------
+Please cite the following if our paper or code is helpful to your research.

 @article{xu2021speech,
   title={Speech enhancement based on nonnegative matrix factorization in constant-Q frequency domain}, author={Xu, Longting and Wei, Zhilin and Zaidi, Syed Faham Ali and Ren, Bo and Yang, Jichen},